grishka/Smithereen/README.md

 ### Using Docker

 Copy [Docker-specific config example](examples/config_docker.properties) to the project root directory as `config.properties` and edit it to set your domain.
 Also edit `docker-compose.yml` to add your imgproxy secrets.
 You can then use `docker-compose` to run Smithereen, MySQL, and imgproxy.
 You still need to [configure your web server to reverse proxy the port 4567](examples/nginx.conf).
 Create the first account by running `docker exec -it smithereen_web_1 bash -c ./smithereen-init-admin`.

+## Contributing

+If you would like to help translate Smithereen into your language, please [do so on Crowdin](https://crowdin.com/project/smithereen).